-Appeals of the board of adjustment or historic preservation board's decision are subject to section 3-606 of the zoning code.
+Appeals of the board of adjustment's decision are subject to Sec.
+3-606 of the Zoning Code.
 This code shall be interpreted so as not to cause a taking or an inordinate burden on a landowner.
-The city attorney may give opinions regarding takings and inordinate burdens and act accordingly.
+The City Attorney may give opinions regarding takings and inordinate burdens and act accordingly.

-(b) Administrative challenges to enforceability of [chapter] 82.
-Should any property owner believe that any regulation in [chapter] 82 has been preempted, a property owner may appear before the board of adjustment and explicitly state what provisions of this Code the property owner believes have been preempted.
-The property owner's argument shall be heard in the first instance by the board of adjustment, with review by the city commission for final decision making.
-Any appeal of the city commission's decision as to the preemption of [chapter] 82 shall be heard on appeal to the circuit court.
-Any challenges to the validity of [chapter] 82 regulations, facially or as applied, shall follow the procedure outlined above.
+(b) Administrative Challenges to Enforceability of Section 82.
+Should any property owner believe that any regulation in Section 82 has been preempted, a property owner may appear before the Board of Adjustment and explicitly state what provisions of this Code the property owner believes have been preempted.
+The property owner's argument shall be heard in the first instance by the Board of Adjustment, with review by the City Commission for final decision making.
+Any appeal of the City Commission's decision as to the preemption of Section 82 shall be heard on appeal to the Circuit Court.
+Any challenges to the validity of Section 82 regulations, facially or as applied, shall follow the procedure outlined above.

 Sec.
-82-36.
-Enforcement.
+82-37. - Enforcement.

-The city may request a hearing regarding the enforcement of these regulations before any of the following adjudicative bodies:
+The City may request a hearing regarding the enforcement of these regulations before any of the following adjudicative bodies:

-(1) A court of competent jurisdiction;

-- (2)(1) The City of Coral Gables Code Enforcement Board, pursuant to ch.
-2, art.
-3, division 2 of the Code of Ordinances of the City of Coral Gables; and - (3)(2) The code enforcement hearing officer, pursuant to ch.
-2, art.
-3, division 2A of the Code of Ordinances of the City of Coral Gables.
+- (a) A court of competent jurisdiction; - (b) The City of Coral Gables Code Enforcement Board, pursuant to Ch.
+2, Art.
+3, Division 2 of the Code of Ordinances of the City of Coral Gables; and - (c) The Code Enforcement Hearing Officer, pursuant to Ch.
+2, Art.
+3, Division 2A of the Code of Ordinances of the City of Coral Gables.

 Sec.
-82-37.
-Penalty.
+82-38. - Penalty.

-Upon adjudication by the Code Enforcement Board or issuance of a ticket by a code enforcement officer, conviction in court of competent jurisdiction, a violator of any provision of this chapter shall be subject to a fine not to exceed \$1,000.00 for the first violation or \$5,000.00 for repeat violations or by imprisonment in the county jail for a period not to exceed 60 days, or by both such fine and imprisonment, in the discretion of the Code Enforcement Board or issuance of a ticket by a code enforcement officer court of competent jurisdiction and each tree cut down, destroyed, removed or moved shall constitute a separate offense.
-For instances where there is a willful act to cause permanent injury or move a specimen tree located in city property or right-of-way without prior city approval, the fine would be up to \$15,000.00, the city may sue for the monetary value of said tree that has been lost and is entitled to attorney's fees.
-Upon adjudication by the Code Enforcement Board or issuance of a ticket by a code enforcement officer conviction in court, a violator may be subject to imprisonment in the county jail for a period not to exceed 60 days.
+Upon conviction in court of competent jurisdiction, a violator of any provision of this chapter shall be subject to a fine not to exceed \$5,000.00 or by imprisonment in the county jail for a period not to exceed 60 days, or by both such fine and imprisonment, in the discretion of the court of competent jurisdiction and each tree cut down, destroyed, removed or moved shall constitute a separate offense.
+For instances where there is a willful act to cause permanent injury or move a specimen tree located in city property or right-of-way without prior city approval, the fine would be up to \$15,000, the city may sue for the monetary value of said tree that has been lost and is entitled to attorney's fees.
+Upon conviction in court, a violator may be subject to imprisonment in the county jail for a period not to exceed 60 days.

 Sec.
-82-38.
-Civil remedies.
+82-39. - Civil remedies.